7 Free Bikepacking Routes in the USA (Water/Campsites Included)

 Desert singletrack, manageable water, winter-perfect timing.

-I rode this in March 2024, a week after light rain.
-The wildflowers were absurd — saguaros blooming, red penstemon everywhere, morning light that makes you stop pedalling just to look.
+Why ride it: I rode this in March 2024, a week after light rain.
+The wildflowers were absurd: saguaros blooming, red penstemon everywhere, morning light that makes you stop pedalling just to look.
 The climb out of Tucson is honest work, but the descent into Oracle is one of those stretches you think about for years.
+Proper water planning is crucial for desert routes like this one.

-The Sonoran Desert is underrated as bikepacking terrain.
-You’re not fighting sand — it’s rocky singletrack that rewards a light touch on the front wheel.
+Trail reality: The Sonoran Desert is underrated as bikepacking terrain.
+You’re not fighting sand; it’s rocky singletrack that rewards a light touch on the front wheel.
 Just don’t skip the water carry.
-The gap between Molino Basin and Oracle is long enough to hurt you if you’re not topped up.
+Water planning is the first thing beginners underestimate on desert routes.

 • 🗻 Terrain: Desert singletrack, moderate climbs through the Santa Catalinas